-Stavros Nikou is a Lecturer in Digital Education in the School of Education, University of Strathclyde.
-He holds a Ph.D. in Information Systems focusing on Learning Technologies from the University of Macedonia - Greece, a M.Sc. in Computer Science from the University of Houston - USA and a B.Sc. in Physics from the Aristotle University of Thessaloniki.
-He is also a collaborating research member at the SMILE (Smart Mobile and Interactive Learning Environments) Laboratory.
+Stavros Nikou is a Lecturer in Digital Education at the School of Education, University of Strathclyde.
+He holds a Ph.D. in Information Systems focusing on Learning Technologies from the University of Macedonia - Greece, a M.Sc. in Computer Science from the University of Houston (CL) and a B.Sc. in Physics from the Aristotle University of Thessaloniki.
+He is also member of the Smart Mobile and Interactive Learning Environments (SMILE) Lab.